babel/notes/2017-04/april-08.md

 ## April 8 ([discuss](https://github.com/babel/notes/pull/19))

-### Babel 7 Updates

-- [Upgrade to Babel 7](https://github.com/babel/babel.github.io/pull/1146): We posted this for the alpha versions already (currently v7.0.0-alpha.7).
-We don't make any guarantees about not breaking things between those versions (we are using it at Behance though).
+> Members who were at this past meeting: Boopathi, Logan, Sven, Henry

 ### Getting Contributors

-- [Rails Girls Summer of Code](https://teams.railsgirlssummerofcode.org/projects/177-babel) submissions are over.
+- [Rails Girls Summer of Code](https://teams.railsgirlssummerofcode.org/projects/177-babel) submissions are in.
 Next on the timeline is waiting for acceptance letters on May 1.
 - [Google Summer of Code](https://summerofcode.withgoogle.com/organizations/5842528113786880/): We're reviewing applications at the moment.
 - How can we reach out to companies that are using Babel for help?
 We Had some fun with a small little April Fools joke that sparked more serious discussion about OSS and funding.
 We'll be talking to some interested companies/teams that want to contribute dev time to the project (keep reading to check our proposed roadmap below).
 - We're on [Open Collective](https://opencollective.com/babel) now!
 Better than funding, we'd encourage you to ask your employee to donate, or for them to donate dev time to the project to help us out.